 Use the air conditioning system regularly, even in cold weather, running it at least once a month for approximately 5 minutes.

 Do not open the refrigerant fluid circuit.
 The fluid may damage eyes or skin.

-The refrigerant circuit may contain fluorinated greenhouse gases.
+The refrigerant fluid circuit (of which some components are hermetically sealed) contains fluorinated greenhouse gases.

 Depending on the vehicle, you will find the following information on label A affixed inside the engine compartment.